santiago-paz/santiago-paz/README.md

 ### Hi!, I'm Santiago

-I build AI products end to end - RAG pipelines, LLM agents and multi-agent systems, wrapped in interfaces people actually want to use.
-TypeScript and Next.js on the surface, Python on the model side.
+I'm a software engineer with 13+ years of experience.
+In my career, I have learned that what matters is not the technologies themselves, but the solutions they enable us to create.
+So I focus on helping people use tools effectively without over-worrying about the engine behind them.

-Senior Software Engineer at **[Dialpad](https://www.dialpad.com/)**, based in **Berlin, Germany** - Italian citizen, EU work authorized · 3rd place globally at the Hack-Nation Global AI Hackathon.
+Senior Web Developer at **[Dialpad](https://www.dialpad.com/)**, based in **Berlin, Germany** - Italian citizen, EU work authorized · 3rd place globally at the Hack-Nation Global AI Hackathon.

 ---